A smart approach to digital work instructions

-2. Empowers them to do their job better
+2. Empowers operators to do their job better

 4. Enables data-driven performance reviews